 Sony started in mirrorless by releasing a number of cameras under the NEX name.
-They fell into three basic model lines:
+Those fell into three basic model lines:

 In late 2013 Sony decided to drop the use of the name NEX.
-Technically, all the NEX cameras were always regarded as Alpha cameras, as well, and it appears now that Sony will just use the Alpha moniker moving forward.
+Technically, all the NEX cameras were always regarded as Alpha cameras, but now Sony just uses the Alpha moniker.

 Cameras made “post NEX” in Sony’s mirrorless lineup:

 - crop sensor (E mount) A3000/A3500 entry model with a DSLR-like design with an EVF but very low end features